Meet Bob Bradshaw, touring rig maker to the stars

 “So, what happens?
 When you’ve got a high-gain amp and an echo, the echo repeats don’t hit the front end of the amp as hard, so the echo repeats die off sounding thinner than the initial note.
 So, we were like, ‘W-w-what?
 Why?
 What’s going on here?’

-“So I thought, ‘Let’s try this…’ We’ll try using an amp as a preamp and then put the effects after it, so that means we’ve got to pad down an amp signal – and I wanted to use the whole sound of the amp, too, because I wanted it to be just like they would do in the studio, where they would mic up an amplifier and that mic signal would go to the outboard gear in the control room, and then that would get processed.
+“So I thought, ‘Let’s try this…’ We’ll try using an amp as a preamp and then put the effects after it, so that means we’ve got to pad down an amp signal – and I wanted to use the whole sound of the amp, too, because I wanted it to be just like they would do in the studio, where they would mic up an and that mic signal would go to the outboard gear in the control room, and then that would get processed.
 And you’d hear thick effects.
 Like if you used flanging or anything like that in the studio, they were flanging the entire amp sound, not the guitar sound.”

 The solution that Bradshaw and Landau devised was to use a large load resistor after the amp’s speaker output, and to tap a line-level signal from that which would be fed into the effects, then re-amped into any conventional power amp.
 Voila!
 The thickness of a studio-processed guitar amp was back, with the full effect of the processing unit applied to it.